SolidWallOfCode/txn_box/doc/dev/dev-extractor.en.rst

    requires an argument that is the field name - :code:`proxy-rsp-field<Best-Band>` to get the field with the name "Best-Band'.
 If an argument is required, the :code:`validate` method must parse the argument and validate it, returning an error if it is invalid.

+An extractor that returns any type other than a string must override this method.

 .. code-block:: cpp